Svaagi/Luxonis/README.md

 The game allows multiple clients to connect to a server over TCP.
 Clients can authenticate, find opponents, initiate a guessing game, and either guess the word or give up.
 The server manages client connections, authentication, and game state, ensuring a smooth gameplay experience.

+Additionally, a WebSocket-based web interface is provided to observe game progress in real-time, serving as a bonus implementation.

 ## Features

 - **TCP Sockets**: Utilizes TCP sockets for communication between the server and clients.